fordhamweb/fordhamweb.github.io/files/moon.md

 ---

 Pick a Topic
-(find 2-3 images and write a small description of each image)
+Create a new section and design a layout with 2-3 images and a small description of each image.

 ---